-INFORMATION TECHNOLOGY PROGRAM STUDENT DISCLOSURE
+COMPUTER INFORMATION SYSTEMS PROGRAM STUDENT DISCLOSURE

-Due to the rapidly changing nature of the Information Technology industry, curriculum and program changes may occur from time to time during the course of a student's enrollment in the program.
+Due to the rapidly changing nature of the Computer Information Systems industry, curriculum and program changes may occur from time to time during the course of a student's enrollment in the program.
 These changes reflect industry trends and curriculum revisions will be made as expeditiously as possible.

-Enrollment in an Information Technology program offers the knowledge and skills to enter the workforce in technology or a related field.
+Enrollment in a Computer Information Systems program offers the knowledge and skills to enter the workforce in technology or a related field.
 The program is an educational program, and upon successful completion, students will earn a diploma.